Wealth inequality in the United States: Wealth and income

 In 1998, Dennis Gilbert asserted that the standard of living of the working and middle classes is dependent primarily upon income and wages, while the rich tend to rely on wealth, distinguishing them from the vast majority of Americans.

-The United States Census Bureau formally defines income as money received on a regular basis (exclusive of certain money receipts such as capital gains) before payments on personal income taxes, social security, union dues, Medicare deductions, etc. By this official measure, the wealthiest families may have low income, but the value of their assets may be enough money to support their lifestyle.
+The United States Census Bureau formally defines income as money received regularly (exclusive of certain money receipts such as capital gains) before payments on personal income taxes, social security, union dues, Medicare deductions, etc. By this official measure, the wealthiest families may have low income, but the value of their assets may be enough money to support their lifestyle.
 Dividends from trusts or gains in the stock market do not fall under the aforementioned definition of income, but are commonly the primary source of capital for the ultra-wealthy.
 Retired people also have little income, but may have a high net worth, because of money saved over time.

 Additionally, income does not capture the extent of wealth inequality.
-Wealth is most commonly obtained over time, through the steady investing of income, and the growth of assets.
+Wealth is most commonly obtained over time through the steady investing of income and the growth of assets.
 The income of one year does not typically encompass the accumulation over a lifetime.
 Income statistics cover too narrow a time span for it to be an adequate indicator of financial inequality.
 For example, the Gini coefficient for wealth inequality increased from 0.80 in 1983 to 0.84 in 1989.
 In the same year, 1989, the Gini coefficient for income was only 0.52.
 The Gini coefficient is an economic tool on a scale from 0 to 1 that measures the level of inequality.
-1 signifies perfect inequality and 0 represents perfect equality.
-From this data, it is evident that in 1989 there was a discrepancy in the level of economic disparity; the extent of wealth inequality was significantly higher than income inequality.
+1 signifies perfect inequality, and 0 represents perfect equality.
+From this data, it is evident that in 1989, there was a discrepancy in the levels of economic disparity: wealth inequality was significantly greater than income inequality.
 Recent research shows that many households, in particular, those headed by young parents (younger than 35), minorities, and individuals with low educational attainment, display very little accumulation.
-Many have no financial assets and their total net worth is also low.
+Many have no financial assets, and their total net worth is also low.